THE RESEARCH

 For decades the behavioral health field has…

-This research is not a repackaging of existing theory.
+This is not a repackaging of existing theory.
 It is a new framework.
-And it changes what the field should be asking, assessing, and doing.
+One that changes what the field should be asking, assessing, and doing.

 What her research addresses

-Her research sits at the intersection of three questions the behavioral health field has largely avoided:
+Her research sits at the intersection of three questions the behavioral health field is only beginning to ask:

 Why do emotional struggles persist despite treatment?
 Most clinical interventions target symptoms.
-This research examines the developmental root beneath the symptom, and why treating one without addressing the other produces temporary relief at best.
+This research examines the developmental root beneath the symptom, and why treating one without addressing the other leaves so much healing still waiting to happen.

 How do systems often replicate the same problem they are trying to solve?
 Organizations built by humans carry the developmental patterns of the humans who built them.
 Understanding that connection changes how we design, assess, and transform behavioral health systems.